An estimated one-third of people with diabetes experience skin conditions either related to or influenced by the condition.

-Marked by raised, reddish, or skin-colored bumps that spread outwards in a ring, lesions often occur on the hands, fingers, and forearms.
+This conditions features small, firm, raised, reddish, or skin-colored bumps that spread outwards in a ring.
+Lesions often occur on the hands, fingers, and forearms.
 They can be isolated or numerous on the body.
 They usually appear symmetrically on the body.

 People with type 2 diabetes tend to experience more frequent, severe bacterial and fungal infections than those without diabetes.
-Those with diabetes also tend to experience more frequent, severe allergic reactions.
+They may also have more frequent, severe allergic reactions.

-Bacterial infections usually appear as inflamed, pus-filled, painful, red sores and are most commonly caused by Staphyloccous bacteria.
-Antibiotics and proper blood sugar management are usually enough to prevent bacterial infections from becoming life-threatening.
+Antibiotics and effective blood sugar management can usually prevent bacterial infections from becoming life-threatening.

 After a few days, most bacterial sores will release pus and then begin to heal.
-A doctor may need to drain any sores that cannot drain on their own, or are extremely painful or persistent.
+A doctor may need to drain any sores that cannot drain on their own or that are painful or persistent.

 Common bacterial infections for people with type 2 diabetes include:

-- boils - these lesions begin as sore spots that become inflamed nodules 2 to 3 cm in diameter
+- boils, which begin as sore spots and then become inflamed nodules up to 1 inch across

 - styes, an infection of the eyelid gland